AJ2O/aws-whitepapers-summary/12-factor.md

   - A future request should be able to be served by a different process with no issue, hence being stateless

 ## VII.
 Port Binding
+**Export services via port binding**

+- The app exports services by binding them to a port, and listen to requests coming in on that port
+- The port-binding approach means that one app can become the backing service for another consuming app
+  - The URL to the backing app can be provided to the consuming app via its config
+- Ex.
+Webserver
+  - Export HTTP to port 8000
+  - Visiting `http://<host-ip>:5000` accesses the web service

 ## VIII.
 Concurrency